Categories: Technology

 Each company says the data it collects is anonymous and won’t be used to identify individuals, but even so-called anonymous data collection can be twisted and exploited to serve special interests, especially if the government steps in.

-“When it comes to surveillance you have to think about what you’re actually collecting and from whom,” said Colonel Sarah Albrycht, Senior Military Fellow at CNAS, in recent webinar.
+“When it comes to surveillance you have to think about what you’re actually collecting and from whom,” said Colonel Sarah Albrycht, Senior Military Fellow at CNAS, in a recent webinar.

 “If it’s an opt-in program, if it’s a ‘where are the hotspots‘ program, whose data is being collected, and is there an inherent bias being collected with that data?” she asked.